timothyyu/gdax-orderbook-ml/README.md

 # gdax-orderbook-ml

 Application of machine learning to the GDAX orderbook using a stacked bidirectional LSTM/GRU model to predict new support and resistance on a 15-minute basis; Currently under heavy development.

-### Project/File Structure
+## Project/File Structure

-*Latest notebook file with project code:*
+Latest notebook file(s) with project code:
-**8_program_structure_improvement.ipynb**

-- 6_raw_dataset_update.ipynb:
-    - Update to raw_data (raw_data scrape in both MongoDB and csv format, 1 hour of websocket data from GDAX)
-        - L2 Snapshot + L2 Updates without overhead of Match data response

-- 8_program_structure_improvement.ipynb:
+**8_program_structure_improvement.ipynb**:
     - Even further refinement to program structure
         + Function scope and structure
         + Parsing of raw data into 4 seperate l2 update (4 consecutive 15 minute l2update segements)
     - Machine learning model refinement & training

+**6_raw_dataset_update.ipynb**:
+    - Update to raw_data (raw_data scrape in both MongoDB and csv format, 1 hour of websocket data from GDAX)
+    - L2 Snapshot + L2 Updates without overhead of Match data response (does not have Match data unlike the test data, which does have Match data)

+### Folder/Repository Structure:

 - 'model' folder:
     - Contains .json and .h5 files for Tensorflow/Keras models (trained model and model weight export/import)